Mechanical

 Prerequisites: Calculus I (MATH 161) and Junior level status, or permission of instructor.

-MECH 412 VIBRATION and NOISE CONTROL
+MECH 412 VIBRATION AND NOISE CONTROL

 Fall/Spring, 3 credit hours